stuburger/yafl/README.md

 ## The **Form** Component

-The Form component contains all the state that makes Yafl work.
-All other Yafl components *have* to be rendered as a child of a `<Form>`.
+The `<Form />` component contains all the state that tracks what's going on in your form.
+This state includes things like whether or not a field `isDirty` or has been `visited`.
+It also keeps track of what Fields are mounted at any point in time which is useful for determining what values should be submitted collected for submission.
+All other Yafl components *have* to be rendered inside the Form.
 Trying to render a Field outside of a Form, for example, will cause an error to be thrown.

-> **Note:**
->
-> If you are nesting forms this may cause some pretty strange behaviour.
-If you have a use case for nested forms you'll have to use Yafl's only non-component export: `createFormContext`.

 ### Configuration